lowRISC/opentitan/doc/guides/getting_started/src/README.md

 sed '/^#/d' ./apt-requirements.txt | xargs sudo apt install -y
 ```

+## Step 3: Install Python libraries needed

-Some tools in this repository are written in Python 3 and require Python dependencies to be installed through `pip`.
+Some tools in this repository are written in Python and require their dependencies to be installed through `pip`.
 We recommend installing the latest version of `pip` and `setuptools` (especially if on older systems such as Ubuntu 18.04) using:

 ```console